Poey50/Remot-a-boat/README.md

 The GSM module I bought from Amazon came with a baud rate of 9600.
 That needs to be changed to 19200 to work with the code.

-I used the software start-up option (which requires soldering a link on the module - as shown) so that if the unit is temporarily disconnected the module will power up again automatically (rather than a 200 mile trip to hold down the re-set button for 1 second.
+I used the software start-up option (which requires soldering a link on the module - as shown in the diagram and described in the tutorial) so that if the unit is temporarily disconnected the module will power up again automatically (rather than a 200 mile trip to hold down the re-set button for 1 second).
 The Arduino is powered from the 4.1 volt pin on the GSM module and this saves having a separate source of power to the Arduino.

 <a href="https://imgur.com/JAredQp"><img src="https://i.imgur.com/JAredQpl.jpg" title="source: imgur.com" /></a>